-- Ensure all school nurses are working under the guidelines of the 2013 Mississippi School Nurse Procedures and Standards of Care. - Provide for teachers and other staff, health education regarding signs and symptoms of asthma.
-(MS Code Sections 37-11-71 and 73-25-37) - Every child who has been diagnosed with asthma will be contacted a minimum of 3 times to have an asthma action plan in the office.
-A general asthma plan will be posted in the nurse's office.
+- Ensure all school nurses are working under the guidelines of the 2013 Mississippi School Nurse Procedures and Standards of Care. - Provide for teachers and staff training regarding signs and symptoms of asthma.
+(MS Code Sections 37-11-71 and 73-25-37) - Every child who has been diagnosed with asthma must have an asthma action plan on file in the school office. - Know the district anaphylaxis policy.
+Providing training by a healthcare professional, preferably a school nurse, for the individuals that will be responsible for implementing the policy at the school site.
+(MS Code Sections 37-11-71 and 73-25-37) - The school nurse should attend at least one MDE sponsored training each school year. - The school nurse should submit heath services data on the 10th of each month for the previous month. - Offer comprehensive health services for students in grades K-12, through the employment of school nurses, as a means to academic success.

-- Know the district anaphylaxis policy.
-The nurse will provide training to individuals responsible for implementing policy on the school site.
-(MS Code Sections 37-11-71 and 73-25-37.) - The school nurse will attend at least one MDE sponsored training each year. - The nurse will submit health services data monthly. - Collaborate with other school staff to provide health services as part of a Coordinated School Health Program. - Work with students, parents, and local healthcare providers to effectively manage and treat chronic diseases. - Promote healthy lifestyles through school and community events (PTA meetings, open houses, health fairs, teacher in-services, and other events). - Seek community support that provides auto injector epinephrine to stock emergency medication needs.
+- Work with students, parents, and local healthcare providers to effectively manage and treat chronic diseases. - Promote healthy lifestyles through school and community events (PTA meetings, open houses, health fairs, teacher in-services, and other events).

-Commitment to Providing Counseling, Psychological, Social Services, and Emotional Climate
+Counseling, Psychological and Social Services/Social and Emotional Climate

 - Adhere to the details outlined in the Licensure Guidelines (436 or 451) when hiring guidance counselors and psychologists.
 The state does not have a policy specifically outlining the requirements for a school social worker.
-For licensure as a social worker in the state of Mississippi, a candidate must: provide verification of a baccalaureate degree in social work from a college or university accredited by the Council on Social Work Education (CSWE) or Southern Association of Colleges and Schools (SACS) and scores a minimum of 70 on the ASWB basic exam. - Abide by Mississippi Code 37-9-79 (Amended 2014) as the school provides for counseling and guidance for students. - Provide at a minimum, a 1⁄2 time licensed guidance counselor for high school and ensure that all elementary school students have access to qualified student support personnel such as: guidance counselors, social workers, nurses, psychologists, psychometrists, and others (as required by the Mississippi Public School Accountability Standards, Process Standards 6.1 and 6.2).
+For licensure as a social worker in the state of Mississippi, a candidate must: provide verification of a baccalaureate degree in social work from a college or university accredited by the Council on Social Work Education (CSWE) or Southern Association of Colleges and Schools (SACS) and scores a minimum of 70 on the ASWB basic exam. - Abide by Mississippi Code 37-9-79 (Amended 2014) as the school provides for counseling and guidance for students. - Hire school guidance counselors with a minimum of a Master's Degree in Guidance and Counseling, or in an emergency situation, an appropriate certification as determined by the Commission on Teacher and Administrator Education, Certification and Licensure and Development.
+MS Code 37-9-79 (Amended 2014-Senate Bill 2423) - Hire school counselors who agree to abide by the American School Counselor Association Code of Ethics.

-- Hire school guidance counselors with a minimum of a Master's Degree in Guidance and Counseling, or in an emergency situation, an appropriate certification as determined by the Commission on Teacher and Administrator Education, Certification and Licensure and Development.
-(MS Code 37-9-79-Amended 2014-Senate Bill 2423) - Hire school counselors who agree to abide by the American School Counselor Association Code of Ethics. - Ensure that all school guidance counselors provide comprehensive counseling services such as: - Academic and personal/social counseling - Student assessment and assessment counseling - Career and educational counseling - Individual and group counseling - Crisis intervention and preventive counseling - Provide all licensed teachers and principals with in-service suicide prevention as directed by MS Code 37-3-101. - Referrals to community agencies - Educational consultations and collaborations with teachers, administrators, parents and community leaders - Education and career placement services - Follow-up counseling services - Conflict resolution - Other counseling duties or other duties as assigned by the school principal - Offer quality counseling, psychological and social services provided by professionals such as certified school counselors, psychologists, and social workers. - Provide additional services to improve students' mental, emotional, and social health.
+Ensure that all school guidance counselors provide comprehensive counseling services such

+as:

+Academic and personal/social counseling.

+Student assessment and assessment counseling.

+Career and educational counseling.

+Individual and group counseling.

+Crisis intervention and preventive counseling.

+Provide all licensed teachers and principals with in-service suicide prevention

+training as directed by MS Code 37-3-101.

+Referrals to community agencies.

+Educational consultations and collaborations with teachers, administrators, parents and community leaders.

+Education and career placement services.

+Follow-up counseling services.

+Conflict resolution.

+Professional school counselors must spend a minimum of eighty percent (80%) of their contractual time to the delivery of services to students as outlined by the American School Counselor Association

-- Offer counseling, group assessments, interventions and other mental health services, as well as referrals to community health professionals. - Hire qualified counselors who will address the mental health, academic, and career needs of students in the school setting.
+- Provide additional services to improve students' mental, emotional, and social health. - •Offer counseling, group assessments, interventions and other mental health services, as well as referrals to community health professionals.

+• Hire qualified counselors who will address the mental health, academic, and career needs of students in the school setting.